Alluxio/alluxio/docs/en/Clients-S3.md

 There are performance implications of using the HTTP proxy.
 In particular, using the proxy requires an extra hop.
 For optimal performance, it is recommended to run the proxy server and an Alluxio worker on each compute node.
+It is also recommended to put all the proxy servers behind a load balancer.

 # Features support
 The following table describes the support status for current Amazon S3 functional features: